raflyrzp/backend-journey/06-API/JSON-APIs/README.md

 It defines strict rules for structuring requests and responses, including pagination, filtering, and relationships.

 > You don’t need to use JSON:API to build a JSON API, but it’s useful for standardizing complex APIs.

+---

+## 🧠 Summary

+- JSON API refers to any API that uses JSON as the data format.
+- It’s the default for modern web APIs and works naturally with REST.
+- Clean and consistent JSON responses help frontend apps and mobile apps consume your API more easily.